FedirM/xp-reader/README.md

 # How does it work?

-1. Select your preferable language from the dropdown.
+1. Select the target language from the dropdown.
-2. Write down text in the editor below.
+2. Paste or input the source text into editor below.

 ![editor picture](./screenshots/editor.png)